-This review is done because the lending institution wants to make sure you’re able to repay the loan, so they’ll typically look at things like your income to make sure you have the financial resources to make payments, as well your outstanding debts.
+When you apply for a loan, like a personal loan, a car loan, or a credit card, the lending institution reviews your application to make sure you’re able to repay the loan.
+They look at things like your income to make sure you have the financial resources to make payments, as well your outstanding debts.

 Although there are multiple calculations that can be used to determine creditworthiness, FICO® scores are the most commonly used.
 This base score can range from 300 to 850; the higher the base score, the better your credit is considered to be.

 • As much as 35%: payment history